agarwal-ayushi/minimal-mistakes/_pages/aboutme.md

 I am currently working as a Reserach Engineer in the Green-IC lab at the National University of Singapore.
 I am working on energy-efficient DNN accelerators.

 In the past, I have worked in Qualcomm India Pvt.
 Ltd. as a Digital Design Engineer.
+I have worked on Network On Chip design for SoC chips.

 ---